At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 A doctoral dissertation is defined as a coherent scholarly presentation based on independent research and producing new knowledge in the field.
 It may be a monograph or consist of a compilation of published scholarly articles or manuscripts on the same general topic, together with a summary.

 The article-based dissertation manuscript contains minimum of three articles, from which two are published and one is accepted for publication.
 The summary must present the background to the research and its aims, methods, and results.
 The articles may include collaborative work, but the independent parts of the work by the candidate must be clearly identifiable.
 An article-based dissertation may not include material from any previous dissertation by the candidate.
-The pre-examiner must present his or her evaluation of the scholarly level of the dissertation as a whole, regardless of whether the articles have been previously published.
+The pre-examiner must present his/her evaluation of the scholarly level of the dissertation as a whole, regardless of whether the articles have been previously published.
 The report should take a stand on whether the compilation of articles forms a sufficiently broad and complete entity.
 The candidate is not expected to rewrite published articles in order to create a consistent monograph.
 Repetitions and overlap between the articles dealing with the same topic should not, therefore, be judged too harshly.

 The examination process of a doctoral dissertation is divided into two stages: the preliminary examination and the public examination.

 Each manuscript is appointed with two pre-examiners who are expected to submit an individual report on the manuscript.
-The pre-examiner must clearly recommend either that permission for a public defence of the dissertation be granted or refused.
-He or she should state whether the manuscript in its current state, or after minor corrections, meets the minimum requirements of a doctoral dissertation.
+The pre-examiner must clearly recommend either that permission for a public examination of the dissertation be granted or refused.
+S/he should state whether the manuscript in its current state, or after minor corrections, meets the minimum requirements of a doctoral dissertation.
 The pre-examination is, thus, a process of acceptance or rejection.
 It is possible for a dissertation to be rejected at its public examination, but this is extremely rare and should be avoided.
 The pre-examiners play an important role in ensuring that a manuscript with serious shortcomings does not get as far as the public examination.

 The pre-examiner must recommend that permission to defend the dissertation be denied if it is clear that the work does not contain new scholarly knowledge based on original, independent research.
 Other major shortcomings that would be expected to lead to a negative report include: